jiwon-yu514/ADNI_SNP-GM-CrossAttention/README.md

 # SNP–GM Cross-Attention for ADNI Binary Classification

-This project investigates multimodal Alzheimer’s disease classification using ADNI dataset-derived clinical, SNP, and gray matter ROI features.
-The model focuses on learning relationships between genetic information and brain structural features through SNP–GM cross-attention, with the goal of improving disease-stage classification performance.
+This project investigates multimodal Alzheimer’s disease stage classification using clinical, SNP, and gray matter ROI features derived from the ADNI dataset.
+The model focuses on learning relationships between genetic information and brain structural changes through SNP–GM cross-attention, with the goal of improving disease-stage classification performance.

 ## Data files